 Created in consultation with the Autism Society of Minnesota and the University of Minnesota’s Occupational Therapy department.

 This activity is made possible by the voters Minnesota through a grant from the Minnesota State Arts Board Art, thanks to a legislative appropriation from the arts and cultural heritage fund.

 Contemporary Journeys is the Walker’s program for people with early- to mid-stage dementia and their care partners, family members, and friends.
-Participants will enjoy guided tours and hands-on art-making activities designed to encourage creative exploration and social connection within a safe and supportive environment.

 Tours for Neurodiverse Visitors

 The Walker offers customized tour options for individuals of all ages with autism spectrum disorder, developmental disabilities, and intellectual disabilities.
 Led and designed by trained educators, these tours serve day center facilities, group homes, and other organizations.

 School Programs additionally provides specific offerings for Special Education classrooms, including Citywide Autism Program and inclusive classrooms.
 View tour options.

 All tours for individuals with ASD or developmental disabilities are free.